-12. Prescription and Non-prescription medication
+10. Prescription and Non-prescription medication

-12.1 Staff will only administer prescribed medication (from a doctor, dentist or qualified nurse) brought in by the parent/carer, for the pupil named on the medication in line with the stated dose.
+- 10.1 Staff will only administer prescribed medication (from a doctor, dentist or qualified nurse) brought in by the parent/carer, for the pupil named on the medication in line with the stated dose. - From EY to Y7, paracetamol and ibuprofen will not be administered to students unless there is a written and signed consent from parents, and they provide the medications (procedure to be followed with students with Individual Health Plans, IHP).
+Even with written consent, a call will ALWAYS be made to inform parents of the medication administration. - The first aid kit will only contain paracetamol of 500 mg and ibuprofen of 400 mg, and NEVER will a higher dose be administered. - For students between Y8 and Y11, these medications will only be administered if there is at least telephone consent from parents and it is reflected on "Medical Tracker", in the "Medication Use" section. - For SF students, those over 16 are considered adults, so parental consent is not strictly necessary, but they do have a responsibility when administering medication.
+As a school, we have decided that even for Sixth Form students, parental consent should be given.
+ALL MEDICATION ADMINISTRATION WILL BE REFLECTED IN MEDICAL TRACKER, IN THE "MEDICATION USE" SECTION. - 10.2Wounds will preferably be cleaned with soap and water, using chlorhexidine additionally when an antiseptic is needed.
+The use of iodine is strongly discouraged to avoid allergic reactions and an unnecessary exposure to this substance. - 10.3We encourage pupils to manage their own asthma inhalers from a very young age.
+Asthma medication is always kept in or near children's classrooms until children can use it independently and it must always be taken on school trips/events. - 10.4 If pupils are to self-medicate in school on a regular basis, then a self-medicator's risk assessment form will be carried out. - 10.5 For pupils with Individual Healthcare Plans, parental consent will be sought regarding details of what medication they need in school, who is going to give it to them on a regular/daily basis.
+Refer to Supporting Pupils with Medical Conditions Policy. - 10.6 Most antibiotics do not need to be administered during the school day and parents should be encouraged to ask their doctor to prescribe an antibiotic which can be given outside of school hours, where possible.
+If, however, this is not possible then please refer to Storage of Medicine paragraph.

-- 12.2 Staff may administer non-prescription medication such as ibuprofen, paracetamol and allergy medication where parents have provided written consent for this to happen.
-The school will supply this non-prescription medication.
-Where medication is administered, parents should be informed. - 12.3Wounds will preferably be cleaned with soap and water, using chlorhexidine additionally when an antiseptic is needed.
-The use of iodine is strongly discouraged to avoid allergic reactions and an unnecessary exposure to this substance. - 12.4We encourage pupils to manage their own asthma inhalers from a very young age.
-Asthma medication is always kept in or near children's classrooms until children can use it independently and it must always be taken on school trips/events. - 12.5 If pupils are to self-medicate in school on a regular basis, then a self-medicator's risk assessment form will be carried out. - 12.6For pupils with Individual Healthcare Plans, parental consent will be sought regarding details of what medication they need in school, who is going to give it to them on a regular/daily basis.
-Refer to Supporting Pupils with Medical Conditions Policy. - 12.7 Most antibiotics do not need to be administered during the school day and parents should be encouraged to ask their doctor to prescribe an antibiotic which can be given outside of school hours, where possible.
-If, however, this is not possible then please refer to Storage of Medicine paragraph. - 12.8 This school keeps an accurate record on Medical Tracker of each occasion an individual pupil is given or supervised taking medication.
+- 10.7 This school keeps an accurate record on Medical Tracker of each occasion an individual pupil is given or supervised taking medication.
 Details of the supervising staff member, pupil, dose, date and time are recorded.
 If a pupil refuses to have medication administered, this is also recorded, and parents are informed as soon as possible.
-Parents/carers are notified when the pupil has been administered medicine on the same day or as soon as reasonably practicable. - 12.9 All school staff who volunteer or who are contracted to administer medication are provided with training.
+Parents/carers are notified when the pupil has been administered medicine on the same day or as soon as reasonably practicable. - 10.8 All school staff who volunteer or who are contracted to administer medication are provided with training.
 The school keeps a register of staff who have had the relevant training.
-This school keeps an up-to-date list of members of staff who have agreed to administer medication and have received the relevant training. - 12.10 For members of staff only, not the pupils, Aspirin tablets will be held at the school, whereby should a member of staff have a suspected heart attack, the emergency services may recommend the casualty take 1 full dose of aspirin tablet (300mg).
+This school keeps an up-to-date list of members of staff who have agreed to administer medication and have received the relevant training. - 10.9 For members of staff only, not the pupils, Aspirin tablets will be held at the school, whereby should a member of staff have a suspected heart attack, the emergency services may recommend the casualty take 1 full dose of aspirin tablet (300mg).
 This will be kept in a locked cupboard in the Medical room.

-13. Storage of Medication
+11. Storage of Medication